 This biotope is found in full (30-35 ppt) salinity (Connor et al., 2004).
 Barnes & Barnes (1974) found that larvae from six barnacle species including Chthamalus stellatus and Semibalanus (as Balanus) balanoides, completed their development to nauplii larvae at salinities between 20-40% and some embryos exposed at later development stages could survive at higher and lower salinities.
-No evidence was found to assess the sensitivity of Lichina pygmaea to changes in salinity at the pressure benchmark.
-However, 'no evidence' of the effect of hypersaline conditions was found.
+No evidence was found to assess the sensitivity of Lichina pygmaea to changes in salinity at the pressure benchmark and this pressure is not assessed.